The-Foreigners/The-Foreigners.github.io/objectives.md

     - Paid 500g to rebuild roof over library.
   - Build library and conduct research.
     - Recovered 62 books from Mormusk's chambers in Wave Echo Cave.

+- Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
+(Potential source for lore?)

 - Determine whereabouts of Sister Garaelle from Phandalin, she's been missing and presumed dead.
 She was attempting to trade a small bag of jewels for Bowgentle's spellbook with Agatha, a banshee in Thundertree.
 We were given a silver comb for the trade.